RoyalUr/RoyalUr-Python/README.md

 * [Play The Royal Game of Ur on RoyalUr.net.](https://royalur.net/)

-* Join us to discuss the game by [joining our Discord.](https://discord.gg/HBP83J4qHV)
+* If you want to delve deeper, join us to discuss the game by [joining our Discord!](https://discord.gg/HBP83J4qHV)

 # 🚀 Example